 Authority: We ask respondents which two topics are most pressing to their organisation over the next two years, from a list of 11 broad areas.
 We go on to ask, for each of these 11 broad areas, out of the firms the respondent is aware of, who is the leading authority or thinker on that issue.
-To calculate an authority score, we first calculate an average rank for each firm based on their ranking as an authority on each topic, weighted by the importance of the topic according to clients.
-Firms are then given a score out of 100, with a score of 100 indicating that a firm is the leading thinker across all topics.
+To calculate an authority score, we first divide the count of respondents that said each firm was an authority on a topic, by the count of the highest scoring firm for that topic.
+This is then weighted by the importance of the topic according to clients (see calculation below).
+A firm's total authority score is the sum of its score for each topic.
+The score firms are given is out of 100, with a score of 100 indicating that a firm is the leading thinker across all topics.